Runtime security for cloud/ops AI agents

 HMAC-SHA256 hash-chained, append-only.
 Tamper-evident by construction.
 Export-ready for SOC2, NIST SP 800-53, and OWASP ASI evidence.

-LLM-backed safer alternatives
+AI-powered safer alternatives

 Your agents are re-tested against real attacks on every deploy.